 - When disbelievers hear the Quran, they rebut it with the declaration that they’ve heard it before, and that “if we wish, verily we could say something similar.”

 - When the believers were called to fighting and defense, the hypocrites responded to the call with “if we know of a fight, verily we would follow you all.”

 - The hypocrites are cowards of such scale that “if they find a refuge or caves or a haven, verily they would turn to it.”

 - God disavows the advice of disbelievers to Muhammad by declaring “if he obeys you all in much of the matter, verily you would all flounder.”

-These are statements of contemporary decisions, not ones based in the past.
+These are statements of contemporary decisions, ongoing possibilities, not ones based in the past.
 It’s hard to express that in English, especially since the past tense is much more natural to us in these kinds of sentences.
 But since no translators have made this choice, is it possible that I just don’t know enough grammar to understand these sentences?
 Well, there actually is one translator in my bank of options who preserves the present-tense nature of the clauses, and thus also interprets these ayat as active threats and not alternate realities based in choices from the deep past.
 Muhammad Taqi Usmani translates these ayat as follows: